First drive review: 2020 Cadillac CT5-V nails its European sport sedan mission, but is it too late?

 2020 Cadillac CT5-V

 Front seat occupants will also benefit from the CT5’s tech features.
-The standard 10.0-inch touchscreen has large icons that are easy to touch, and its high resolution gives it the best rear-view camera display I’ve ever seen.
+The standard 10.0-inch touchscreen has large icons that are easy to touch, and its high resolution gives it the best rearview camera display I’ve ever seen.
 Drivers can also control the screen with a rotary dial on the center console, voice commands, and some steering wheel buttons.
-Also standard are Apple CarPlay and Android Auto compatibility, a 4G LTE-enabled Wi-Fi hotspot, a digital driver information center, and wireless phone charging.
+Also standard are Apple CarPlay and Android Auto compatibility, a 4G LTE-enabled wi-fi hotspot, a digital driver information center, and wireless phone charging.

 Cadillac has finally built a proper European-style sport sedan.
 Powerful, attractive, fun-to-drive, and modestly priced, the 2020 Cadillac CT5-V is a compelling value in a world overrun with crossover SUVs.